ArtskydJ/node-sox.js/README.md

 - `options` **object** *required* - The following parameters are supported:
 	- `soxPath` **string** *optional* - The path to SoX.
 E.g. `'C:\Program Files\Sox\sox.exe'`.
 Defaults to `'sox'`, which works if the SoX binary is in your path.
+	- `errOnStderr` **boolean** *optional* - SoX sometimes logs warnings to stderr.
+By default, sox.js will call the callback with an error.
+If you set this to `false`, then the errors will be passed along to `process.stderr`, and the callback will not be called with an error.
+Defaults to `true`.
 	- `global` **object** *optional* - Global SoX options
 	- `inputFile` **string** *required* - The file path of the input file
 	- `outputFile` **string** *required* - The file path of the output file